-In 1965, Zadeh (1965) introduced the concept of fuzzy subset, as a function from a nonempty set to the unit interval $[0,\ 1]$ of real numbers, to formalize the concept of set membership under uncertainty.
-In 1967, Goguen (1967) generalized it to L-fuzzy subset, replacing the unit interval $[0,\ 1]$ of real numbers by the underlying set of an appropriate structure of truth values.
+In 1965, Zadeh (1965) introduced the concept of fuzzy subset, as a function from a nonempty set to the unit interval [0, 1] of real numbers, to formalize the concept of set membership under uncertainty.
+In 1967, Goguen (1967) generalized it to L-fuzzy subset, replacing the unit interval [0, 1]of real numbers by the underlying set of an appropriate structure of truth values.
 In 1988, Swamy and Swamy (1988) used the Goguen's concept to introduce the concept of L-fuzzy ideal of a ring, where L is the underlying set of a complete Brouwerian lattice.

 In 1933, the notion of universal algebra (sometimes called algebra for short) was introduced by G. Birkhoff [see Birkhoff (1933, 1935, 1944)], to extract as much as possible the common elements of particular algebraic structures.
-In 1982, Manes (1982) mentioned the idea of fuzzification of universal algebra, and Murali (1991) in 1991 used it to define a fuzzy subalgebra of a universal algebra \mathcal{A} as a function, from the underlying set \mathcal{A} of \mathcal{A} to the closed unit interval [0, 1] of real numbers, which is \land -compatible with the fundamental operations of \mathcal{A} .
-Further, he defined closure systems in fuzzy sets and showed that the set of fuzzy subalgebras
+In 1982, Manes (1982) mentioned the idea of fuzzification of universal algebra, and Murali (1991) in 1991 used it to define a fuzzy subalgebra of a universal algebra \mathcal{A} as a function, from the underlying set A of \mathcal{A} to the closed unit interval [0, 1] of real numbers, which is \wedge -compatible with the fundamental operations of \mathcal{A} .
+Further, he defined closure systems in fuzzy subalgebras